kevinbowen777/django-start/docs/index.rst

     Project configuration and customization options.

 :doc:`installing`
-    How to install the project directly on your local machine as well as in a Docker container.
+    How to install the project directly on your local machine, or in a Docker container.

 Development
 -----------